 Voyageurs enjoy often may fly to one or two destinations and then drive to others.

-Voyageurs need a good bed in a nice hotel, food that can be trusted, and well-developed transportation.
+Voyageurs need a good bed in a nice hotel, food that is trustworthy, and well-developed transportation.
 However, they are reluctant to revisit overly commercialized places.
 They tend to buy products that are part of the heritage of a destination, such as Waterford crystal in Ireland.

 More than any other group, voyageurs enjoy many types of travel experiences, including independent travel, cruises, guided tours, and shopping trips.
 While they prefer exploring new destinations, they usually revisit somewhere from their past on occasion.

-Voyageurs enjoy quite a few shows on TV, read an occasional book, and some of the popular magazines.
+Voyageurs enjoy quite a few shows on TV, read an occasional book, and some popular magazines.

 Journeyers are known for their reliability, ability to solve problems, and easy-going nature.
 They often have senior supervisory or management positions and are frequently involved in community organizations.